Booking campsites for your road trip around Scotland

 Keep all food and rubbish inside your campervan overnight, to avoid it being investigated by animals.

-Try not to park in sight of people’s houses overnight.
+Avoid parking in sight of people’s houses overnight.
 Understandably, people value their privacy.

 Keep a low profile – avoid loud music, potential hazards such as BBQs, etc.